 RM:

-So I usually develop the brief or pitch, I’m always following my own curiosity.
-I’ve built long-lasting relationships through the work that I’m doing, so this is the third year of my glacier work.
-I have new ideas on the way but I can tell that I’m not done with ice yet so they’re long-term projects.
-Throughout the glacier piece I’ve worked on—the glacier collection dessert boxes, glacier-guiding in Alaska, as well as going out into the North Cascades in Washington State with a research team there.
-There’s been lots of pieces but the glacier project has been this bigger overarching learning experience.
-There’s seven steps that I go through.
-The first is getting curious!
+When developing an initial idea, I’m always following my own curiosity.
+It’s important to me to build lasting relationships through the work that I’m doing, so my projects are often long in scope (I’m currently in the third year of my glacier outreach work).
+I have new ideas percolating but I can tell that I’m not done with ice yet.
+Over the last three years – as the artist in residence with the North Cascades Glacier Climate Project, guiding on multiple glaciers on the Alaska coast, making glacier desserts at Denali Base Camp, and crafting 200+ glacier dessert boxes – there have been lots of individual glacier-based projects that all fall under a bigger, overarching learning experience.
+My creative process is made up of seven steps.
+The first is simply allowing myself to wonder and get curious.
 What do people have false understandings about?
 What is exciting and timely?
-From there I try to learn as much as I can by reading articles, following people online, listening to podcasts, watching videos, looking at non-edible art that people make about, for example, glaciers, taking in as much information as I can about that topic.
-Then I go and experience it in person, so going out into the field, going to that place, if I can participate in some of the scientific elements I will try and do that, form personal relationships, ask lots of questions, sketch out drafts, and then I beta test a lot of recipes in the field.
-What that looks like is taking small amounts of ingredients into the field.
-I’ll make test batches of things and photograph and film as a backbone for the project later on so I might use those in bigger events later.
-The glacier dessert boxes that I made were all recipes that I tested out on a glacier.
-Once I’ve learned and experienced the place I wait and I sit on it.
-The waiting originated from having to work full-time while working on all these projects, but it actually helps.
-Another artist-friend pointed out that she thought the waiting is a valuable part of my process.
-I like letting it sit and not just sharing it right off the back.
-It really helps to sort out what you’re excited by, what resonates with you, the stories that you keep coming back to, or favourite photos and memories so time is nice to build it into my process.
-So taking time away from the project is important.
-From there, I just create, I go into a sort of manic state for a few days and just produce, typically, a cake collection.
-I stay up super late, and it’s such a blast and it’s so fulfilling to have had this long relationship with this project, to take the time off and produce a cake or dessert that I’ve been imagining for weeks or months.
-Then it’s just sharing, so appearing on podcasts, writing articles, speaking engagements and posting on Instagram.
+From there, I try to learn as much as I can by reading articles, following people online, listening to podcasts, watching videos, looking at other art mediums (ceramics, paintings, etc), and taking in as much information as I can about that topic.
+Then I go and experience it in person.
+If I can participate in some of the scientific research, I will always try to do that.
+Participating builds deeper personal relationships than simply observing and gives me the chance to ask lots of questions and gain a more holistic understanding of the immense time, money, effort, training, and resources it takes to accomplish scientific goals.
+I sketch out drafts, pack my ingredients and tools, and beta-test a lot of recipes in the field.
+I’ll make test batches of things and photograph and film the process as a backbone for the project later.
+(I often use those photos and recipes for much bigger events later.)
+For example, the glacier dessert boxes that I shipped all over the country were all recipes that I tested out on glaciers.
+Once I’ve learned and experienced the place, I wait.
+The waiting originated from having to work full-time while managing all these projects, but I’ve come to learn that time away deeply shapes my work.
+Not sharing my stories immediately helps me sort out what I’m excited by and what resonates with my audience – as well as identify which moments I keep coming back to and choose favourite photos and clips.
+Finally, I start to create.
+At this point, I go into a sort of manic flow state for a few days and produce nonstop – typically a full cake collection.
+I stay up super late and get stressed and troubleshoot and pivot and have such a blast with myself and my creative ideas.
+It’s wildly fulfilling to have this long relationship with a project and then finally produce the cakes or desserts that I’ve been imagining for months.
+The final stage is to share the work: appearing on podcasts, writing articles, booking speaking engagements, and posting on Instagram.

 JG: